 - You will file a Schedule H (Household Employment Tax) with your 1040 tax return.
 This form is where you will reconcile and calculate taxes owed as a household employer.

-Tax time can be a stressful time for many of us – myself included – and diving into a possibly unfamiliar part of your taxes, like having a nanny, may be increasing your blood pressure.
-I understand.
-If you have any questions on this topic, please don’t hesitate to reach out via email or schedule an appointment.
+Tax time can be a stressful time for many of us – myself included – and diving into a possibly unfamiliar part of your taxes, like having a nanny, might be increasing your blood pressure.
+We understand.
+If you have any questions on this topic, please don’t hesitate to reach out via email.